Volunteers Maria Taraban and Alina Datsievich: a blitz with the founders of the charity fund VYDNOKOLO

 Why did you choose this role in the war?

 M: In the first days of the full-scale war, I started a fundraiser for a thermal imager for my dad's friends.
-When it was completed, I felt that it gave my existence meaning in turbulent times.
+When it was closed, I felt that it gave my existence meaning in turbulent times.
 Everything around is falling apart, and you feel needed.
 It gives you the strength to move forward.
 I cannot live life on the sidelines.
 Being involved in the struggle is not a choice, but a duty.

 “Everything around is falling apart, and you feel needed.
 It gives you the strength to move forward.”